e271828e/Flight.jl/docs/notes/design/framework_spec.md

 **Binding rule: nothing reachable from a published snapshot is ever written again.**
 The table's immutable values ([§4.1](#41-immutable-value-semantics), [§7](#7-state-and-data-representation)) make the compiler enforce most of it; the rule is what the soundness of lock-free reading rests on.

+**The framework status is a concrete frozen value, not a window onto live bookkeeping** — [§8.7](#87-real-time-pacing)'s pacer diagnostics, plus the per-writer diagnostic batches, suppressed and cumulative counters and liveness timestamps the loop takes at frame top ([§9.8](#98-diagnostics-and-liveness-the-per-writer-cell)).
+The binding rule is what forces that shape: a status referencing an accumulator its writers are still filling would be a snapshot whose contents change after publication.

 The captured table includes the component-local cells (`local_types`, [§11.3](#113-visibility-the-contract-is-the-interface)) — the copy is mechanical, and they serve the author's own debug panels; presentation layers (log